 - Upgrading windows and glazed doors to withstand high wind pressure and avoid water penetration

 - Wall frames upgraded by placing studs closer together

 - Roof battens upgraded to cyclonic battens

-In some cases, engineers may require concrete strip footings on site following delivery of the home to ensure your home is 100% cyclonic proof.
+In some cases, engineers may require internal wall tie downs, and concrete strip footings on site following delivery of the home to ensure your home is 100% cyclonic proof.

 Did you know that rotten timber and termite-attacked homes were a common contribution to damages caused during a cyclone?
 Check out our previous blog to read about how our modular houses are steel-frame constructed and are deterrent to such things.

-Always double check what your local requirements are with your local counsel.
+Always double-check what your local requirements are with your local council.
 For more information about upgrading your new modular home to cyclonic rated, contact us on 1300 138 653 or click here to have one of our friendly sales team reach out to you.